Tax-free distributions mean you don’t pay taxes when you use HSA dollars to pay for eligible health care expenses.

 If you are married and file separate tax returns, you may contribute between $100 and $2,500 annually.

 What happens if I don’t use all of the money in my Dependent Day Care FSA?

-By law, any amount in your Dependent Care FSA that is not used for an expense incurred during the calendar year will be forfeited.
+Any unused 2023 Dependent Day Care FSA funds will not roll over into 2024 and will be forfeited.
 Find out how much to contribute by using the FSA Calculator, which you can access on the Benefit Center (from the office, type benefits in your browser, or visit morganstanley.com/benefits).

 How long do I have to submit my Dependent Day Care FSA expenses for reimbursement?